-Mazza’s new sculpture Taking the Cure is currently on view at deCordova Museum and Sculpture Park through July 2019.
-Past work has shown at the Victoria & Albert Museum (London), the Museum of Arts and Design (New York City), Triennale Design Museum (Milan), Garanti Gallery (Istanbul), the Jönköpings läns Museum (Sweden) and the Milwaukee Art Museum.
-She has also exhibited at new media festivals The Influencers (Barcelona); Futuresonic (Manchester), FILE (São Paulo) and Ars Electronica (Linz).
-Her work has been noted in multiple publications including Artforum, Modern Painters, Art Actuel, the Financial Times London and various books on art, craft and politics.
-Mazza has given artist lectures at the School of the Art Institute of Chicago, MICA, California College of the Arts among several other venues.
+Mazza’s recent sculptures Electroknit Dymaxion was on view at the Bowdoin College Museum of Art (2020) and Taking the Cure at the deCordova Museum and Sculpture Park (2018-2020).
+Her past work has shown at the Victoria & Albert Museum (London), the Museum of Arts and Design (New York City), Triennale Design Museum (Milan), the Jönköpings läns Museum (Sweden) and the Milwaukee Art Museum.
+She has also exhibited at new media festivals The Influencers (Barcelona); Futuresonic (Manchester) and Ars Electronica (Linz).
+Her work has been noted in multiple publications including Artforum, Modern Painters, American Craft and various books on art, craft and politics.

-Mazza is Associate Professor of Art at University of Massachusetts Boston (2007-present).
-She was an early staff member of the New York City art and technology center Eyebeam from 1999-2002, and has a MFA from Rensselaer Polytechnic Institute (2005) and a BFA from Carnegie Mellon University (1999).
+Mazza is Professor of Art at University of Massachusetts Boston (2007-present).
+She was an early staff member of the New York City art and technology center Eyebeam from 1999-2002.
+She holds a MFA from Rensselaer Polytechnic Institute (2005) and a BFA from Carnegie Mellon University (1999).